 Can you eat raw dandelion greens?

-Many people wonder, Is it safe to eat dandelions from your yard?
 Yes!
 Raw dandelion greens are great in dandelions salad!
 Plus, they provide vitamins like A, C, and K, and also minerals like iron and calcium.
 Just be sure that you eat raw dandelion greens that have not been sprayed with pesticides or other chemical lawn or bug spray.

 If you want to eat dandelion greens raw, forage the young spring leaves before the plant starts to flower (if you can).
 These are the milder tasting greens.